cgwire/kitsu/docs/getting-started-production/README.md

 ![attach preview](../img/getting-started/attach_preview.png)

-You can also copy-paste a screenshot, for example, at this screen.
+You can also copy-paste a screenshot, for example, to this screen.

 You will see a preview of the attached files.

 ![attach preview filled](../img/getting-started/attach_preview_filled.png)

-Once your file is selected, you see its name near the "Attach preview" button.
+Once your file is selected, you will see its name near the **Attach preview** button.

 ![attach preview confimed](../img/getting-started/attach_preview_confirm.png)